WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 - question selection
 - business rules

-This approach allows the LLM to continue performing what it does best—understanding language, interpreting user intent, and interacting naturally—while procedural control is delegated to a deterministic, machine-readable workflow definition.
+This approach allows the LLM to continue doing what it does best—understanding language, interpreting user intent, and interacting naturally—while procedural control is delegated to a deterministic, machine-readable workflow definition.

 The following example illustrates this approach using an IT triage workflow.

+---

 ## Best Practices

-A good rule of thumb is:
+A useful rule of thumb is:

-- use the model for interpretation
+- use the LLM for interpretation
 - use structured data for control

 Two implementation models can be considered: